jareware/css-architecture/README.md

 Also, I said there's no *simple* way to protect your components from this.
 That doesn't mean there aren't ways.
 [There are ways, dude](https://www.youtube.com/watch?v=20wUS_bbOHY), they just come with various trade-offs:

 * Just brute-forcing it: if you include a [CSS reset](http://cssreset.com/what-is-a-css-reset/) *for every element of every component*, and attach it to a selector that always wins over the 3rd party ones, you're golden.
-But unless your application is tiny (say, a "Like" button 3rd parties can embed onto their sites), this approach quickly spirals out of control.
+But unless your application is tiny (say, a "Share" button 3rd parties can embed onto their sites), this approach quickly spirals out of control.
 This is rarely a good idea, it's just listed here for completeness.
-* [`all: initial`](https://developer.mozilla.org/en/docs/Web/CSS/all) is a less known new CSS property designed for exactly this.
+* [`all: initial`](https://developer.mozilla.org/en/docs/Web/CSS/all) is a less-known new CSS property designed for exactly this.
 It can [stop inherited properties from flowing in](https://jsfiddle.net/0d9htatc/), and also work as a local reset, [as long as it wins the specificity war](https://jsfiddle.net/e7rw4L8L/) (and as long as you repeat it for each element you want to protect).
 Its implementation includes [some intricacies](https://speakerdeck.com/csswizardry/refactoring-css-without-losing-your-mind?slide=39) and [isn't yet supported](http://caniuse.com/#feat=css-all) everywhere, but `all: initial` might eventually become a useful tool for style isolation.
 * Shadow DOM has already been mentioned, and it's exactly the tool you would want for this job, as it allows declaring clear component boundaries for both JS and CSS.
 Despite [some recent glimmers of hope](https://developer.apple.com/library/content/releasenotes/General/WhatsNewInSafari/Articles/Safari_10_0.html), the Web Components spec hasn't made great progress in recent years, and unless you're working with a known set of browsers you can't really count on the Shadow DOM.
 * Finally, there's the `<iframe>`.
-It offers the strongest form of isolation the web runtime can offer (both for JS and CSS), but also carries steep penalties in startup cost (CPU cycles) and maintenance cost (retained memory).
+It offers the strongest form of isolation the web runtime can offer (both for JS and CSS), but also carries steep penalties in startup cost (latency) and maintenance cost (retained memory).
 Still, oftentimes the trade-off is worth it, and most prominent web embeds (Facebook, Twitter, Disqus, etc) are in fact implemented with iframes.
-For the purposes of this document however -- isolating hundreds or thousands of small components from each other -- this approach would blow our performance budget a 100 times over.
+For the purposes of this document however — isolating hundreds or thousands of small components from each other — this approach would blow our performance budget a 100 times over.

 Anyway, this aside is running long, back to our list of CSS rules.